apache/airflow/docs/best-practices.rst

 ------------

 You can also implement checks in a DAG to make sure the tasks are producing the results as expected.
-As an example, if you have a task that pushed data to S3, you can implement a check in the next task.
-For example the check could make sure that the partition is created in S3 and perform some simple checks to see if the data is correct or not.
+As an example, if you have a task that pushes data to S3, you can implement a check in the next task.
+For example, the check could make sure that the partition is created in S3 and perform some simple checks to see if the data is correct or not.